-- a) The ball carrier may run and dodge potential tacklers but must not fend or hand them off above the armpits. - b) The tackler must not make contact with the ball carrier above the base of the sternum. - c) No player shall use the technique known or referred to as "Squeezeball".
-No person involved in the teaching or coaching of rugby may teach or coach to encourage the use of the "Squeezeball" technique. - d) No player shall fall on or over a player lying on the ground with the ball in their possession or fall on or over players lying on the ground with the ball between them, or near them.
+- a) The tackler can only make contact with the ball carrier below the base of the sternum. - b) The ball carrier may run and dodge potential tacklers but must not fend or hand them off above the armpits. - c) No player shall use the technique known or referred to as "Squeezeball" and no person involved in the teaching or coaching of rugby may teach or coach to encourage the use of the "Squeezeball" technique.